Tavern Talk

-Tavern Talk is a visual novel developed by Gentle Troll Entertainment, and released on June 20, 2024 for Nintendo Switch and Steam.
+Tavern Talk is a visual novel developed by Gentle Troll Entertainment, and released on June 20, 2024 for Nintendo Switch and Windows.
 Players take control of a fantasy innkeeper who serves drinks and interacts with adventurers in a magical medieval setting.

 Gameplay

 Players must mix a variety of different drinks and potions for customers.
 Each recipe has different effects on the characters' stats, which can influence their story.
 Players can also post quests for adventurers to go on.
 When patrons return from adventures, they can bring back items for the tavernkeeper to decorate the inn with.

 Plot

 The game follows the owner of Wayfarer's Inn, a tavern in the fantasy land of Asteria.
 The player must serve drinks and interact with different adventurers who visit the tavern, including elves and vampires.
 As they talk to the various adventurers, they uncover more lore about an ancient threat which is rising in Asteria.